nexssp/package_blender/README.md

 # Blender Nexss PROGRAMMER package

+Note:
+IF you wish to render in EEVEE you must render it with display/OpenGL

 You can render results in **Blender** directly from **nexss PROGRAMMER**.

 ## Start Scripting in Blender